Traveling to San Juan is incredible, and no disrespect to Puerto Rico’s biggest city—but Ponce is simply fantastic.

-Though it literally translates to “box of the dead”, there’s nothing dark about Caja de Muertos.
-In fact, this uninhabited island just off the coast is one of the most beautiful places in the world and a prime spot to indulge in some of Puerto Rico's best outdoor activities.
+In fact, locals tell us that this uninhabited island just off the coast of Ponce is one of the most beautiful places in the world and a prime spot to indulge in some of Puerto Rico's best outdoor activities.

 Fun fact: A group of turtles is referred to as a “bale.”
 And with its heavy sea turtle traffic, you might just come across a “bale of turtles” on Caja de Muertos.

 If you’re looking for a Puerto Rico attraction that combines food with adventure, visit La Ruta de Lechon—literally “The Pork Highway”.